artak10t/Platformia/README.md

 ## :hammer: Runtime Level Editor
 ![](Editor.png)
-> Edit is a runtime and has implemented layers system.
+> Editor is a runtime and has implemented layers system.
 It will allow players to create levels in game.
 Allowing your gamer community to create levels will not only increase their satisfaction, but it will also save your time.
 You can also use this level editor to create levels yourself and save them.

 ## :clipboard: Meta